 Unfortunately, the goldenrods share their bloom time with the inconspicuous ragweeds.
 It is the ragweed pollen that aggravates so many hay-fever sufferers, as ragweed pollen is wind-disseminated.
 Ragweeds (Ambrosia spp.) have greenish flowers on tall spikes and are not showy for attracting pollinating insects.
 They rely on vast amounts of pollen to be wind-blown to female flowers on nearby plants for their seed production.

 Goldenrods have heavier and stickier pollen that has been well-adapted for insect pollination.
-The bright goldenrod flowers are quite attractive to numerous pollen gathering insects, such as bees, butterflies, wasps and beetles.
+The bright goldenrod flowers are attractive to numerous pollen-gathering insects, such as bees, butterflies, wasps, and beetles.

-There are two species of ragweed that occur in South Carolina, common ragweed (Ambrosia artemisiifolia) and giant ragweed (A. trifida), and as the name indicates, common ragweed does appear to be the most prevalent of the two.
-Common ragweed has purplish branching stems and highly dissected leaves, much like the garden perennial Artemisia or wormwood.
-In fact the species name artemisiifolia means “leaves like Artemisia.”
+Two species of ragweed occur in South Carolina, common ragweed (Ambrosia artemisiifolia) and giant ragweed (A. trifida).
+As the name indicates, common ragweed does appear to be the most prevalent of the two.
+Common ragweed has purplish branching stems and highly dissected leaves, like the garden perennial Artemisia or wormwood.
+The species name artemisiifolia means “leaves like Artemisia.”
 These plants grow to about 4 to 6 feet tall.
-The second most prevalent ragweed is giant ragweed, and its species name means that the leaves are dissected into only three parts.
+The second most prevalent ragweed is giant ragweed, and its species name (trifida) means that the leaves are dissected into only three parts.
 Giant ragweed may grow to 6 or 8 feet tall.
 Both ragweed species have greenish, staminate (male) flowers on spikes at the top of every branch, and each may release an abundance of wind-blown pollen.

-One may wish to remove any ragweed plants on the property when their growth is first noticed and before they begin making pollen.
+One may wish to remove any ragweed plants on the property when their growth is first noticed before making pollen.
 However, be aware that ragweed plants may cause dermatitis or rash if handled without gloves.
 Continued mowing will also prevent the pollen-releasing flower heads from forming.

 Although ragweed sensitivity to herbicides may vary, initially apply glyphosate for ragweed control.
 Better control is obtained when the ragweed plants are small (less than 12 inches tall).
 Follow label directions for mixing a 1% solution of glyphosate.
 If additional spray applications are required, reapply at 3 to 4 weeks after the initial application.
 Do not allow glyphosate spray to get on desirable plants.
 Examples of glyphosate products in homeowner sizes are: